Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 measures.
 You don't want Alice to be able to change the files in your working tree out from under you.

-(In the next unit we'll see how you and Alice can use both push and pull to share a repo that doesn't have a working tree, and how Git keeps you from stepping on one another's toes in the process.)
+(In the next unit we see how you and Alice can use both push and pull to share a repo that doesn't have a working tree, and how Git keeps you from stepping on one another's toes in the process.)

 For now, Alice has to ask _you_ to _pull_ her changes.
 She can do that by running `git request-pull` and emailing you the output: